tanishisherewithhh/tanishisherewithhh/README.md

 #### I am a `Java` developer working on _minecraft mods and hacks_
 I made this account for posting what I make.
 It might involve non java programs.
 I mostly work with other people in organizations so there a lot fewer solo projects.
 I play on anarchy servers and hence create a lot of mods specifically to suit my needs on that server.

-Skills:  `HTML / JAVA / LUA / PYTHON / JAVASCRIPT / C+`
+Skills:  `HTML / JAVA / LUA / PYTHON / JAVASCRIPT / C++`

 - 🔭 I’m currently working on HeliosClient and DynamicHUD
-- 🌱 I’m currently learning Java, C+ and JavaScript
+- 🌱 I’m currently learning Java, C++ and JavaScript
 - 👯 I’m looking to collaborate on Minecraft and java
 - 🤔 I’m looking for help with JavaScript
 - 💬 Ask me about imperials